Pgamboan/Proyecto-FIS/bitacoraFIS.md

     * Jose Chi and Abraham Cruz - Implementation of the MAC address input.
     * Diego Alamilla - Summary that explains the progress made in the third sprint.

-### Meeting 24 - Revewing details with our menthor.
+### Meeting 24 - Revewing details with our mentor.
 *Date: Tuesday, November 17th, 2021.
 (11:00)
 * Description:
 * Activities: